Real4XoR/KawaiiCon-Box-CTF-2025/README.md

 There are two bonus challenges for those that pwn the entire Raspberry PI, each get an extra prize:

 - A 'how_did_we_get_here.txt' flag in the root directory of the PI.
 Requires basic privilege escalation
 - A secret second web application running on the PI that requires the user to pwn the PI and check out the running services.
+Returns flag upon navigating to service.

 # Installation